General description of offense within the game of basketball

 Essentially, the repetitions from practicing free throws can help build up muscle memory so when each player steps to the line, they do not think too much or preferably at all about shooting and it becomes more of an automatic process.

-What are the standard player positions for basketball offense
+Standard player positions for basketball offense

 The standard player positions for basketball offense are known as the point guard, shooting guard, small forward, power forward, and center.
 Also, each position typically has different roles and responsibilities, although some positions could have overlap between them.